Music of Spain: Origins

 Throughout its history, the Iberian Peninsula has received musical influences from around the Mediterranean Sea and across Europe.
-In the two centuries before the Christian era, Roman rule introduced the music and ideas of Ancient Greece; early Christians, who had their own differing versions of church music arrived during the height of the Roman Empire; the Visigoths, a Romanized Germanic people, who took control of the peninsula following the fall of the Roman Empire; the Moors and Jews in the Middle Ages.
-Hence, there have been more than two thousand years of internal and external influences and developments that have produced a large number of unique musical traditions.
+In the two centuries before the Christian era, Roman rule introduced the music and ideas of Ancient Greece.
+Early Christians, who had their own differing versions of church music, arrived during the height of the Roman Empire.
+The Visigoths, a Romanized Germanic people, took control of the peninsula following the fall of the Roman Empire, and later the Moors and Jews arrived in the Middle Ages.

+These more than two thousand years of internal and external influences produced a large number of unique musical traditions that continue to shape Spanish music today.